-The MacBook Air Protection Plan Coverage costs \$50 per school year for a student in grades 6-12.
-For students in grades 4 and 5, the Protection Plan costs \$25 per school year.
-The plan includes one MacBook Air replacement in the event of theft, loss or accidental damage.
-More than one replacement in the same year will require payment for the full market value of the MacBook Air.
-The Protection Plan will cover one screen replacement per year due to accidental damage; and repairs for system-related issues or failures occurring from normal use.
-Any additional non-covered repairs will require the student/parent/guardian to pay the cost of replacement or repair or the full market value of the repair.
+The Optional Protection Plan costs \$50 per school year for each MacBook Air.
+The plan includes one MacBook Air replacement per school year in the event of theft, loss or accidental damage; one screen replacement due to accidental damage; and any parts and repairs for system-related issues or issues occurring through normal use.
+Any additional replacement or repair will cost the student/parent/guardian the cost of repair or the Full Market Value of a MacBook Air.